nigini/SWEng/project/01_project_proposal.md

 *DEADLINE: First thing on secong week (check calendar)*

    1. TEAM: Zip your two PDF files (proposal document and slide deck) into a file named **ProjectName_LastName1_LastName2.zip** and upload it to the PP1.1 Canvas assignment with the *link to your YouTube presentation in a comment to your Canvas submission*.
-   2. INDIVIDUALLY, submit the name of your project proposal in the [PP1.2 assignment](https://canvas.uw.edu/courses/1633262/assignments/8171377) (this will only trigger the peer-review assignment.)
+   2. INDIVIDUALLY, submit the name of your project proposal in the Canvas **PP1.2 assignment** (this will only trigger the peer-review assignment.)
    3. 1.
 Write an abstract of at most 3 sentences that states the goal, approach, and technology of your project.
       2. Submit your project’s title, video link, and abstract, plus the names of both team members to [THIS FORM](https://forms.gle/Cp6KsbLVNy5QmpiF9) (this populates the project proposals spreadsheet, visible to the entire class and used bellow.).